limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 =====================================================
 ```

 The `robots.txt` probably doesn't conform to specifications or it'll will appear in the `nmap` scan.
-Now, I've two more new directories: `admin` and `dev`.
+Now, I've two more directories - `admin` and `dev`.

 ### Under Development